cs1302uga/cs1302-ce03/README.md

 use to find this?

 1. `user1`: Compile `Loop.java` and then run it as a background process.
-   What is the full command that you used to run it in the background?
+   What command did you use to run it in the background?

 1. `user2`: Launch a terminal emulator on your laptop, connect to nike on your account (not the same account as `user1`).